Guide to whale watching in Tromso (& the most ethical way to do it)

 The answer is no. Even though the sun won’t rise above the horizon in the Tromso region from about November 21 to January 21, there will still be enough light during the daytime to see the whales.
 The twilight will paint the sky with shades of orange, pink and purple, creating a gorgeous background to the white landscapes.

-A woman using her phone to take a photo of pink and purple sky on a whale spotting tour
+Me using my phone to take a photo of pink and purple sky on a whale spotting tour

 Twilight colors during our whale tour